fbpx

 woman lying in flowers illustration

 People who immersed themselves in nature for 20 to 30 minutes three times a week—in daylight, not during exercise, and away from the Internet, phone calls, and reading—saw lowered levels of stress biomarkers like cortisol, according to a 2019 University of Michigan study.
-If you can’t join Mother Nature physically, do it virtually: Search Spotify for babbling brooks or birdsongs, and visualize yourself in the center of a calming natural setting.
+And if for some reason you can’t join Mother Nature physically, then do it virtually.
+Search Spotify for babbling brooks or birdsongs, and visualize yourself in the center of a calming natural setting.

 foot rub illustration

 Research has shown that reflexology (treating pressure points on the feet) can help induce relaxation in patients with chronic pain, reduce pain after surgery, and ease anxiety in patients about to undergo surgery.
 A 10-minute foot massage three times a week was found to lower blood pressure among health-care staff working with the elderly.
-For similar benefits, try the truMedic InstaShiatsu+ Foot Massager ($250).
-Or massage your own feet for free: Place pressure with your thumb on the solar plexus reflex point, the small depression below the ball of your foot that, per Chinese medicine, is connected to the diaphragm and can mimic a calming breath.
+For similar benefits, try the NekTeck Shiatsu Foot Massager.
+Or instead, massage your own feet for free!
+Place pressure with your thumb on the solar plexus reflex point, the small depression below the ball of your foot that, per Chinese medicine, is connected to the diaphragm and can mimic a calming breath.

 In 2016 sound therapists wanted to create the most relaxing song in the world, so they worked with the British band Marconi Union to create the ambient track “Weightless,” which starts at a rhythm of 60 beats per minute (BPM) and slows to 50 BPM, encouraging the listener’s brainwaves to align to the rhythm and bringing the heart rate down at the same time.
 Plus, the lack of a repeating melody allows the brain to let go of the need to predict the next note, so you can fully relax.
 Take this as your cue to make the mellowest playlist in the world and listen when needed.